 He moved behind the hover cart and activated the hover consol.
 A soft whirl sounded from the mechanisms in the base that produced the propulsion to lift the load.
 The cart rose two inches in the air.
 Iris opened the front door and Norman pushed the cart out into the hall.

 They strolled down the enclosed passage toward the main stairs.
 The floor was moist from the Morning Shower.
+Over-head sprinklers continued dribbling water, indicating that they were nearly done with their cycle.
 A little river flowed down the sides of the walkway, washing away the daily accumulation of dirt and human dander.
-The warmth of overhead Solar Lamps evaporated the remaining puddles of moisture.
+The warmth of overhead Solar Lamps evaporated the accumulating puddles of moisture.

 “Look, dad, I know you don’t want me to go to the Agency,” Iris eventually said.
-“But there was nothing he could do to change her mind.
+She had a speech planned for this moment.
+However, she found that her prepared words were more condescending than she had realized.
+So she improvised.
+“There’s nothing you can do to change my mind.
 Being a Candidate for the Agency Training Program is an honor.
 I need to do this.”

 Dr. Kayn sighed, “You let me think that you only wanted the acknowledgement of being good enough for the AT Program.
 That’s the only reason I permitted you to apply.
 I wouldn’t have signed the parental consent form if I thought you seriously wanted to attend.
 I just worry about your health; what if you aren’t good enough?
 You should have enrolled at the Conservatory as well, just in case the Agency doesn’t work out.”

 Iris knew that her father had always wanted her to join him in his pathological disease research.
-He had dreamed they would work side by side, curing the Plagues that ran rampant through the Lower Regions of the Megacity.
-In an effort to persuade her, he had scattered applications to the Conservatory throughout the house.
-Iris always made a show of throwing them down the trash pipes when she discovered them.
+Dr. Norman Kayn had dreamed they would work side by side, curing the atrocious Plagues that ran rampant through the Lower Regions of the Megacity.
+In an effort to persuade her, Dr. Kayn had scattered applications to the Conservatory here and there throughout the house.
+In turn, Iris always made a dramatic show of throwing them down the trash pipes when she discovered them.

 Norman shook his head in defeat when she refused to reply.
 He adjusted the settings on the control panel to allow the hover mechanisms to float above the stair steps.
 At the top, he switched it back and entered the Sector Plaza.